 working with The Navigators in France

-After leading the Navigator work in France for 12 years, David now has an advisory and support role.
-His work involves
+After leading the Navigator work in France for 12 years, David moved to an advisory and support role with the French Navigator ministry.
+He is now working alongside international students in Southampton.

 Find out more: The Navigators